 - Broken bones

 These lists are far from exhaustive, and you should consult a solicitor as soon as possible if you have experienced any type of injury that you believe may have been caused by medical negligence in the birth of your child.
 Here at S.T.
-O’Sullivan & Co Solicitors, we specialize in this type of claim and will be pleased to assist you.
+O’Sullivan & Co Solicitors, we specialize in this type of case and will be pleased to assist you.

 In order to prove medical negligence it is essential that you have all relevant medical records and documentation relating to your case.
 Such records will enable your own medical expert to demonstrate the negligent manner in which you were treated.

-How Are Childbirth Injury Claims Handled?
+How Are Childbirth Injury Cases Handled?

-A childbirth injury claim will be examined in terms of the outcome for the mother or child in question.
+A childbirth injury case will be examined in terms of the outcome for the mother or child in question.
 For example, with a condition such as Cerebral Palsy, if it is determined that this was caused by asphyxiation during childbirth, the child will present with non-progressive brain damage and the extent of this damage will establish the degree to which the child’s life will be affected.

-A childbirth injury claim will be assessed on the basis of the cost of caring for the mother or child.
+A childbirth injury will be assessed on the basis of the cost of caring for the mother or child.
 Typically, these costs include day to day care, home adaptations and a range of different types of supports from various experts.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or a proportion of any award or settlement.